 The video was taken with our EcoSport in mid-2019, showing the dashboard shutting down as soon as the high beams are switched on (leaving the car in-gear will automatically re-start the car).
 This issue was later found out and verified to be due to a corrosion on the positive battery terminal.
 Cleaning the terminal fixed the problem.
 The battery continued to serve for a few more months (with the issue fixed and never to recur) but was later replaced as part of a regular maintenance schedule.
 Always check the terminals for any possible leaks as corrosion is one of the main reasons for a faulty battery terminal connection.

 The average engine temperature of a vehicle depends on how efficiently heat is removed from the engine and dissipated through the metal fins of the radiator.
 A fault on any of the systems involved in the heat transfer and dissipation will lead to higher engine temperatures and in some cases, overheating.
-Below are some factors that affect a vehicle’s engine temperature, applicable also to an EcoSport.
+Below are some factors that affect a vehicle’s engine temperature, particularly, in an EcoSport.